 During World War II this feature was named "Shaggy Ridge" by the Australian Army in honor of Captain Robert "Shaggy Bob" Clampett, 2/27th Infantry Battalion, A Company Commanding Officer (C. O.).
 Saggy Ridge has three conical

 outcrops nicknamed by the Australians: The Pimple, Intermediate Snipers Pimple and Green

-By October 1943, during the Australian Army advance in the Ramu Valley, their next Allied objective was to capture Shaggy Ridge the advance towards Bogadjim and Madang.
+By October 1943, the Australian Army advance in the Ramu Valley, their next objective was to capture Shaggy Ridge the advance towards Bogadjim and Madang.
 The advancing Australian Army 7th Division included the 21st Brigade and 25th Brigade that were later replaced by the 15th Bridge (Militia) and 18th Brigade.

 On Shaggy Ridge, the Japanese Army had established positions along the ridge and Kankiryo Saddle to block the Australian advance.
 Defending was 78th Infantry Regiment, supported by the 26th Artillery Regiment and the 27 Independent Engineer Regiment, which formed part of a detachment under the command of Major General Masutaro Nakai.
 The Japanese were at roughly half strength.

 A series of minor engagements followed in the foothills of the Finisterre Range before the Australians came up against strong resistance centered around the Kankiryo Saddle and Shaggy Ridge, which consisted of steep features with heavily defended rocky outcrops.